 The Enterprise Platform: AI Agent Builder and Toolkits

-The open-source server handles data queries.
+The MCP server handles data queries and workflow actions.
 The broader enterprise announcement covers a full AI orchestration framework with three components.

 AI Agent Builder